Vale of Leven Hospital Inquiry

 Evidence & Impact

-The Vale of Leven Hospital Inquiry was established in 2009 to investigate the outbreak of Clostridium difficile infection at the hospital between December 2007 and June 2008, which resulted in 34 deaths.
-Lord MacLean's report, published in November 2014, made 75 recommendations covering infection prevention and control, nursing care standards, medical practice, antimicrobial prescribing, patient communication, and workforce planning.
+The Vale of Leven Hospital Inquiry was established in November 2009 following an outbreak of Clostridium difficile infection at the hospital between December 2007 and June 2008.
+Lord MacLean's inquiry examined the circumstances surrounding the outbreak and made 75 recommendations in November 2014 aimed at preventing similar incidents.

 The Scottish Government accepted all 75 recommendations.
-The government response outlined existing and planned initiatives that it stated would address the inquiry's concerns.
-These included the Healthcare Environment Inspectorate's inspection regime, the National Infection Prevention and Control Manual introduced in 2012, and revised HAI Standards published in 2015.
-The response highlighted programmes such as the Cleanliness Champions initiative, which trained over 18,000 staff, and the Person-centred Health and Care Collaborative's work on improving patient communication.
+The government response describes various initiatives and frameworks already in place or subsequently developed that align with the inquiry's recommendations.
+These include the Healthcare Environment Inspectorate providing independent scrutiny of hospitals, the National Infection Prevention and Control Manual introduced in 2012, and revised Healthcare Associated Infection Standards published in 2015.

 Reforms Attributed to This Inquiry

-- Healthcare Environment Inspectorate (HEI) established to provide independent scrutiny of NHS Scotland hospitals with power to issue requirements for action to comply with national HAI standards
+- Healthcare Environment Inspectorate (HEI) established to provide independent scrutiny of NHS Scotland hospitals with powers to issue requirements for action to comply with national HAI standards

-- National Infection Prevention and Control Manual introduced in January 2012 providing NHS boards with evidence-based guidance
+- National Infection Prevention and Control Manual introduced January 2012 providing NHS boards with evidence-based guidance on infection prevention and control

-- Revised Healthcare Associated Infection (HAI) Standards published in February 2015 for adoption by NHS boards
+- Revised Healthcare Associated Infection (HAI) Standards published February 2015 for adoption by NHS boards from May 2015

 - Standard Infection Control Precautions (SICP) framework established including specific guidance on patient placement in wards and bays

-- Cleanliness Champions Programme completed by over 18,000 staff to promote infection prevention and control culture
+- Cleanliness Champions Programme completed by over 18,000 staff to promote infection prevention culture

 - Mandatory nursing and midwifery workload and workforce planning tools implemented across all NHS boards

-- Records Management: NHS code of practice (Scotland) updated in 2012 to improve record-keeping standards
+- Records Management: NHS code of practice (Scotland) updated 2012

 Unfinished Business

-- No evidence that HEI has been given power to close a ward to new admissions as recommended
+- No evidence that HEI has been given power to close wards to new admissions as recommended

-- No evidence of development of dedicated local HAI Task Forces within each Health Board area
+- No evidence of dedicated local HAI Task Forces within each Health Board area

 - No evidence of specific policy requiring complaints about nursing practice to be investigated by independent senior member of Nursing Management